14XZ/Computional-Statistics-811/index.md

 # Data
 - Simulation of conjoint experiment data

 - LobbyView
+## A Potential question
-- *Potential question: how regime types affect the legislative consequences of foreign lobbies in the US congress.
+- How regime types affect the legislative consequences of foreign lobbies in the US congress.

 # Method
 - Experiments
 - Quasi-experiments
+- Machine Learning